Jay Says -South Bend Cannabis Liberation Day 2003

 Down with the CSA

 On that basis alone, the Controlled Substances Act should be repealed immediately.
 Tell your Congressman.
-Why does he support a law that is racist in his nature.
-A law that was attained through defrauding Congress?
+Why does he support a law that is racist in its nature.
+A law that was obtained through defrauding Congress?
 That Harry J. Anslinger showed William Randolph Hearst’s phony newspaper articles and entered them into evidence in congress back in 1937 to pass the original Marihuana Tax Act.

 That law cannot be legal and I’ll tell you something else too.
 The Supreme Court agreed and they struck down the first marijuana law, but they struck down for the wrong reason.
 You see they struck it down because it’s all about a tax, and a prohibitive tax.
 A tax to tax something like a commodity out of existence.

 It’s, not constitutional.
 That’s not how we do things in a free democracy, in a open marketplace.
 So they wrote the Controlled Substances Act.
 Nixon had just done the Schaffer Commission, which was supposed to tell him all the horrible things he wanted to tell everybody about cannabis, and when the results came back and didn’t have anything bad to say about cannabis.
 He just sort of said well, I can’t show people this.
 Meanwhile, I’m going to go ahead and pass the Controlled Substances Act.
 Making that stuff that’s known by the M word illegal, making cannabis illegal, and that was wrong.